ivosights/sociomile-ios-sdk-sample/README.md

 Sociomile SDK sample project for iOS platform using Swift with SwiftUI interface.

 # Documentation
-You can find documentation for the SDK implementation guidelines on [dokumentasi](https://di.ngetest.com/docs/sdk-live-chat-sociomile-2/)
+You can find documentation for the SDK implementation guidelines in [here](https://di.ngetest.com/docs/sdk-live-chat-sociomile-2/)

 Getting started :